Asia must spend $26 tn on infrastructure by 2030: ADB

 “Mobilising private capital flows to fund the financing gap that cannot be met by public financing is still a major challenge,” said Rajiv Biswas, Asia-Pacific chief economist at IHS Global Insight in Singapore.

 The lender, set up in 1966, is owned by 67 member-countries, 48 of which are in Asia.
-It approved a record $16.3 billion in loans and grants to the region in 2015.
+It approved a record $16.3 billion in loans and grants to the region in 2015.—APP